 If your family goes through salsa like water, this is the garden theme for you.
 Home-grown tomatoes have a flavor that you can’t find in grocery store tomatoes.
 Having all the ingredients at your fingertips will satisfy your cravings and taste better!

-Some of the plants you’ll want to grow are: tomatoes, onions, jalapeños, tomatillo, cilantro, garlic, lime trees, and habanero chili peppers are just some of the things to have outside your back door.
+Some of the edible plants you’ll want to grow are: tomatoes, onions, jalapeños, tomatillo, cilantro, garlic, lime trees, and habanero chili peppers are just some of the things to have outside your back door.
+Some of these plants are easy to grow from seed.

 Make sure you start your garden where it receives at least 6 hours of sunshine a day.
 To find out more about how to Create a Salsa Garden, here’s my article on the simple steps.

-You could also create a pizza garden or salad garden for a twist on this theme.
+You could also create a pizza garden or salad garden for a twist on this gardening theme.

 9) Hygge Garden